 Wood products are sensitive to moisture, temperature and humidity.
 Refer to the chart below to better understand the best in-home environmental relationship between relative humidity (RH) and temperature and its effects on wood moisture content.
 Determine the current temperature and RH within your home with a hygrometer.
 Find the combination of temperature and RH in your area on the chart (temperature variations are listed on the left side of the chart, humidity variations are listed along the bottom).

-Example: The target or ideal moisture content for wood products is shown in the shaded area to be within 6.1% to 9.4% to 60% or 35% to 65% for example.)
+Example: The target or ideal moisture content for wood products is shown in the shaded area to be within 6.1% to 9.4% Wood flooring will perform best when the interior environment is controlled to stay within a relative humidity range of 30% to 50% and a temperature range of 60° to 80° Fahrenheit.
+(In some geographical areas, the ideal humidity range might be higher or lower, 30% to 60% or 40% to 70% for example.)
 It is critical to maintain the relative humidity in your home to not fluctuate more than 30% at any given time of the year.
-Eng' Hardwood flooring installed in areas with a wider variation in RH (fluctuation in RH of more than 30%) can negatively impact board performance and may result in excessive movement (expansion / contraction, squeaks, board gapping, board-edge cupping, finish splits and other related issues).
+Hardwood flooring installed in areas with a wider variation in RH (fluctuation in RH of more than 30%) can negatively impact board performance and may result in excessive movement (expansion / contraction, squeaks, board gapping, board-edge cupping, finish splits and other related issues).